There are many myths about condoms, from whether they reduce pleasure to how well they prevent pregnancy and sexually transmitted infections (STIs).

-The truth is condoms, when used correctly, are a great choice if you want to prevent pregnancy, avoid STIs (sexually transmitted infections) and take control of your sexual and reproductive health.
+The truth is condoms, when used correctly, are a safe and effective way to protect your sexual and reproductive health.
+Understanding the facts can help you make informed decisions.

 Randy S. Gelow, MD, a family medicine physician at Banner Health Center in Phoenix, AZ, is here to debunk some of the common myths that circulate about condoms, so you can make an informed decision.